valenjet/upskill-in-testing-with-python/code/ch05/README.md

 7. **Use flake8 for linting** - Run static analysis to improve code quality
 8. **Fix linting issues** - Systematically resolve style and quality problems
 9. **Configure linting tools** - Customize flake8 for your project's needs
+10. **Format code automatically** - Use black for consistent code formatting
+11. **Understand pylint messages** - Interpret Convention, Refactor, Warning, and Error categories
+12. **Improve code design** - Use pylint feedback to reduce complexity and improve structure
+13. **Achieve high quality scores** - Refactor code to reach 8.0+ or 10/10 pylint scores
+14. **Configure pylint** - Customize analysis for your project's needs
-10. **Integrate quality checks** - Combine coverage and linting in your development workflow
+15. **Integrate quality checks** - Combine coverage, linting, and static analysis in your development workflow

 ## Next Steps